samervin/blog.samerv.in/_posts/blog/2013-06-09-thomas-was-alone-review.md

 The soundtrack works like the rest of the game, lending tension to tense moments and soothing to calm moments.
 It flows well with the other elements of the game.

 Ultimately a relatively easy and short ride.
-I have four hours logged and all the achievements, most of which are simply finding the secret squares in various levels, and the others which will be found simply through playing the game.
+I have four hours logged and I got all the achievements, most of which are simply finding the secret squares in various levels, and the others which will be found simply through playing the game.
 But it's not just about being an epic journey, it's about having fun, and I certainly did.
+Worth a shot.